 Everything that goes on in a school is a function of the school’s culture.

-Commenting on a research report commissioned by Deloitte on changes expected to significantly alter the workplace in 2017, Will Richardson noted the particular attention the report dedicates to the impact of organizational culture on efforts to achieve sustained institutional change.
+Commenting on a research report commissioned by Deloitte on changes expected to significantly alter the workplace, Will Richardson noted the particular attention the report dedicates to the impact of organizational culture on efforts to achieve sustained institutional change.
 The author of the report contends that: “Culture creates innovation.
 When a company has a clearly defined culture (whatever that may be), it offers employees a sense of security and freedom — they know what to expect…Such a transparent and open environment can only happen when people feel authentic, included, and respected.
 All of these qualities come from a strong, reinforced, and well-documented culture.”